 However should you experience any difficulties in connection with your mindfulness practice in between the sessions, how to do it and what it may bring up, we will be available via e-mail during the working week and you can also make contact by phone.
 It is important to use this as a resource rather than get stuck – most difﬁculties are surprisingly easy to resolve.

 How much does it cost?

 The Eight Week Course held in Bristol £250

 The course fee is payable in advance by bank order to Julia Richmond.
 (See small print below).

 If in exceptional circumstances you ﬁnd that you need more support than is envisaged here and that you would like further individual meetings, than this may be arranged for an additional fee.

-Courses run in each of the three terms in both Bath and Bristol.
+Courses run in each of the three terms in Bristol.
 Dates for the next course are found at the bottom of this page.

 The non-refundable deposit confirms your place on the course.
 Once you have accepted this place the full fee becomes due one week prior to the course beginning and will only be repaid in circumstances where the course cannot run or has to unexpectedly finish before completion.